kittyteggie/pastebin/README.md

-# pastebin
+# Pastebin
-A simple pastebin done in Python
+A simple pastebin done in Python.